aospan/docker-registry-with-letsencrypt-ssl/README.md

 # Start local docker registry with SSL.
 Obtain certificate from letsencrypt automatically

+NOTE: change 'repo.jokersys.com' to your domain name in docker-compose.yml file

 For starting need to run following command:

 `docker-compose up`